General Products & Realty Company

 Joint activities with tenant companies include donating saplings and tree planting to local municipalities, which are carried out on World Environment Day each year.
 In addition, KIIC has established an agricultural park on its premises to promote education, training, and other activities related to agriculture, environmental protection, and others.
 In this park, specialists provide local farmers advice on farming and more than 10,000 saplings for forestation are grown each year.

-As the secretariat for CSR activities of tenant companies, KIICproactively supports activities including the monthly supply of baby food to local babies and toddlers, provision of scholarships to junior high and high school students, support for flood damage, and pest control.
+As the secretariat for sustainability activities of tenant companies, KIIC proactively supports activities including the monthly supply of baby food to local babies and toddlers, provision of scholarships to junior high and high school students, support for flood damage, and pest control, such as the extermination of mosquitos to prevent dengue fever and other infections.

-Through these CSR activities, KIIC aims to be an industrial park that grows together with the local community.
+Through these initiatives, KIIC aims to be an industrial park that grows together with the local community.

 - Smart street lights: An IoT solution that controls power consumption and CO2 emissions by adding a dimmer control function to power-saving, high-efficiency LED, thereby improving the efficiency of the operation, maintenance, and management of street lights (making street lights smart).
 Approx. 1,200 smart streets lights were built in KIIC.